geoffroy-noel-ddh/auto-rescale/README.md

 * run this python script: python rescale.py
 * now all external display should have a sclaing similar to your laptop screen

+* to revert the changes and reset all scaling to 1, use the following command: python rescale.py reset

 # Requirements
 * Ubuntu (tested with 16.10)
 * xrandr (sudo apt install xrandr)